adobe/aem-test-samples/ui-cypress/test-module/README.md

   },
 }
 ```

-in order for the report to be found `reportPath` must be the value passed in the environment
+In order for the report to be found `reportPath` must be the value passed in the environment
 variable `REPORTS_PATH` as expected by EaaS.
 See [cypress.config.js](cypress.config.js)

 ### Screenshots / Videos

 Cypress will automatically record videos for all test executions and create screenshots for test failures.

-Additional screenshots can be captured during the test execution using following command.
+Additional screenshots can be captured during the test execution using following command:

 ```javascript
 cy.screenshot()